SESMG/SESMG/docs/getting_started/how_to_use.rst

 - **Albedo (PV ONLY)**: Specifies the albedo value of the reflecting floor surface.
 Only required for photovoltaic sources, use fill character "x" for other technologies.
 - **Altitude (PV ONLY)**: Height (above mean sea level) in meters of the photovoltaic module.
 Only required for photovoltaic sources, use fill character "x" for other technologies.
 - **Latitude (PV ONLY) or (Solar Heat)**: Geographic latitude (decimal number) of the photovoltaic or solar thermal module.
 Only required for photovoltaic and solar thermal sources, use fill character "x" for other technologies.
-- **Longitude (PV ONLY) or (Solar Thermal)**: Geographic longitude (decimal number) of the photovoltaic or solar thermal module module.
+- **Longitude (PV ONLY) or (Solar Heat)**: Geographic longitude (decimal number) of the photovoltaic or solar thermal module module.
 Only required for photovoltaic and solar thermal sources, use fill character "x" for other technologies.
 - **cleanliness (Solar Heat)**: Specifies the cleanliness of a parabolic through collector.
 Only required if "technology" is set to "CSP".
 - **ETA 0 (Solar Heat)**: Optical efficiency of the collector.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 Specific values can be found in data sheets.
 - **A1 (Solar Heat)**: Collector specific linear heat loss coefficient.
 Only required if "technology" is "CSP" or "solar_thermal_flate_plate".
 Specific values can be found in data sheets.